rustamlatypov/cpu-matrix-multiplication/README.md

 Runs both implementations on different matrices and different combinations of ny, nm and nx.
 Dimension wise the multiplication is `(ny*nm)(nm*nx)`.
 Each combination is run 10 times and the error term is accumulated and outputed.
 Each test passes if the accumulated error is below 1e-3.
 Printing can be enabled using verbose=1.

 - `./benchmark <dim> <iter>` default: dim=3000, iter=10 <br/>
-Runs the parallel implementation on the same matrices of dimensions `dim` for `iter` times and outputs the running times and the total average.
+Runs the parallel implementation on the same square matrices of dimension `dim` for `iter` times and outputs running times, cpu usages and the their averages.

 - `./help` <br/>
 Expains in the commands in short.